JensonCHL/Watermark-Remover/README.md

 - If no watermark is found matching the specified text, the file is copied unchanged
 - If decryption fails, the file is processed as-is
 - The script handles errors gracefully and continues processing other files

-## License

-This project is based on work by ViKi-R and is provided for educational purposes.